mougiakouel/QGIS-Training-Manual/complete_analysis/raster_to_vector.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-Refer back to the module on vector analysis to a create a new vector file that contains only the polygons where :kbd:`suitable` has the value of :kbd:`1`.
+Refer back to the module on vector analysis.

+* Create a new vector file that contains only the polygons where :kbd:`suitable` has the value of :kbd:`1`.
-Save the new file under :kbd:`exercise_data/residential_development` as :guilabel:`suitable_terrain.shp`.
+* Save the new file under :kbd:`exercise_data/residential_development` as :guilabel:`suitable_terrain.shp`.

 :ref:`Check your results <complete-analysis-1>`